ash-project/ash/.github/CONTRIBUTING.md

   supporting real life use cases like yours, but we have to make sure that we do that in a sustainable way.
 The best compromise there is to make sure that discussions are centered around the *use case* for a feature, rather than the proposed feature itself.
+* Before starting work, please comment on the issue and/or ask in the discord if anyone is handling an issue.
+Be aware that if you've commented on an issue that you'd like to tackle it, but no one can reach you and/or demand/need arises sooner, it may still need to be done before you have a chance to finish.
+However, we will make all efforts to allow you to finish anything you claim.